-Join the Seed Academy with teachers Don Tipping (Siskiyou Seeds) & Special Guests TBA
+Join the Seed Academy with teachers Don Tipping, (Siskiyou Seeds), Stacey Denton (Flora Farm) & Special Guests TBA

-WHEN: The 5 day Event begins Wednesday and runs through Sunday, at 4pm.
-The event is 9:30am through 6pm with dinner to follow and a more open, salon type format after dinner.
+WHEN: Shorter 3 day Event begins Friday, October 11 @ 2 pm and runs through Sunday, 10/13 at 5pm.
+The event is 8:00am through 6pm with dinner to follow and a more open, salon type format after dinner.

-WHAT: We invite you to join us for a 5 day intensive training in seed saving, basic botany, reproductive biology in plants, understanding selection, planting seeds, soil mixes, seed germination, isolation, crossing, seed libraries, seed storage, germination tests and much more.
-Don Tipping is the lead instructor who brings 20 years experience in organic farming, seeds, permaculture and enthusiastic on-farm education.
-The first day (Wednesday, 5/3) is field trip to a number of seed farms in the Applegate valley with tours by their farmers.
-This can be taken as a stand alone, one day event.
-(Please select this option when registering on the Eventbrite page)
+WHAT: We invite you to join us for a 3 day intensive training in seed saving, basic botany, reproductive biology in plants, understanding selection, planting seeds, soil mixes, seed germination, isolation, crossing, seed libraries, seed storage, germination tests and much more.
+Don Tipping is the lead instructor who brings 25 years experience in organic farming, seeds, permaculture and enthusiastic on-farm education.
+The Seed Academy is much more than a simple "seed saving" course, but rather a deep dive into whole systems theory and management and an immersive experience in a mature Permaculture Farm site.

 WHO: Gardeners, farmers, permaculturalists , those interested in starting a neighborhood seed library or seed bank, those interested in stewarding and preserving heirloom varieties, and all who see growing and saving seed as a wonderful way to grow a positive future.
 No prior experience is necessary, however, some gardening familiarity will be helpful.

-HOW: Course Fee of $700 includes delicious organic meals from the farm, camping, showers, instruction, handouts, field trips and a deeply nourishing dive into co-creating regenerative culture.
-In order to support local growers who envision themselves becoming part of a local seed production network we are offering a Locals (Cascadia Bioregion) discount $600.
+HOW: includes delicious organic meals from the farm, camping, showers, instruction, handouts, field trips and a deeply nourishing dive into co-creating regenerative culture.
+In order to support local growers who envision themselves becoming part of a local seed production network we are offering a Locals (Cascadia Bioregion) discount (seed below)

 SCHOLARSHIPS: We offer limited work exchange opportunities for folks who want to pay half the fee and lend a hand with course logistics.
 We have hope to be able to offer some full scholarships available and are awaiting confirmation from some non-profit sponsors.
 Please send an email sharing a bit about why attending this course will benefit your journey to become a seed steward to firstname.lastname@example.org to apply.

 VISION: The journey with connecting more deeply with seeds as a source point of life begins with seed saving, then progresses to seed growing on a farm or garden preservation scale.
 The master level is seed stewardship, cultivating a deep relationship with the species and all of its potential for bioregional adaptation to climate, pests, disease and agronomic & culinary preferences.

-We visualize interconnected seed production hubs that are capable of doing breeding, selection, and improvement that work with bioregional centers that can do finish cleaning, climate controlled storage, marketing and distribution of high quality, open-pollinated organic seeds.
+We visualize interconnected Community Seed Hubs that are capable of doing breeding, selection, stewardship and improvement that work with bioregional centers that can do finish cleaning, climate controlled storage, marketing and distribution of high quality, open-pollinated organic seeds.
 In this way we can co-create a sustainable seed system that will support organic food production for local markets and resilient local food systems.
 Seven Seeds Farm is home to Siskiyou Seeds - a certified organic family farm seed company and has been striving towards providing a Community Seed Hub for the Rogue Valley.
 We are partnering with the following non-profits Our Family Farms, Southern Oregon Seed Growers Association and the Rocky Mountain Seed Alliance.